umakuruva/Basics.python/README.md

 else:
     print(a)

-<19> python program to find the change:
+<19> python program to find the return change:

       n=int(input())
 a=(n//10)*10